• Skip to primary navigation

 WORKERS IN THIS ARTICLE: David and Amy Julian, Phil and Kim Rojak, Bryan and Renee Webb

-Mission Possible: The Wonderful Story of God and a Wycliffe Translator in the Jungles of Papua New Guinea relates the dynamic true story of Bible translator Marilyn Laszlo.
-Journey through the jungles of Papua New Guinea as she shares her adventures bringing the Word of God to the Sepik Iwam tribe.
+Read about the dynamic true story of Bible translator Marilyn Laszlo and journey through the jungles of Papua New Guinea as she shares her adventures bringing the Word of God to the Sepik Iwam tribe.

 1 Clinton E. Arnold, General Editor, Zondervan Illustrated Bible Backgrounds Commentary (Grand Rapids: Zondervan, 2002), 84.